 Treatment of your disease will depend on the type of tumor you have, where it is located and how aggressive it is (based on what the cells look like under a microscope).
 Treatment will also depend on your age and your overall health.

 A tumor in the brain is treated with surgery, radiation therapy, chemotherapy, or with a combination of these therapies.
 Additionally, when surgery is not possible or when standard treatment has failed, you may be eligible for an investigational study called a clinical trial that offers new approaches to treatment.
 Virginia Mason takes part in many Clinical Studies thereby offering access to new treatments.

-A neuro-oncologist works with a team consisting of a neurosurgeon, radiation oncologist, radiation therapists, social workers and nurse to craft the best treatment plan for your specific medical and personal situation.
-Generally you will see the neuro-oncologist every one to two months and undergo surveillance scans of the brain every three to four months for the first year.
-After the first year you will need brain scans every six months.
+A medical oncologist works with a team consisting of a neurosurgeon, radiation oncologist, radiation therapists, social workers and nurse to craft the best treatment plan for your specific medical and personal situation.
+Generally you will see the medical oncologist every one to two months and undergo surveillance scans of the brain every three to four months for the first year.